mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** To carry that analogy further: does that mean that to practice under a teacher, that teacher is like a calligrapher?
 Then to do zazen with a teacher...

-**Katagiri:** A teacher and his teaching.
+**Katagiri Roshi:** A teacher and his teaching.

 **Same person:** ... and his teaching – Dogen, Buddha – again and again you’re doing the calligraphy, until it’s like the teacher’s calligraphy?

-**Katagiri:** Mmm hmm.
+**Katagiri Roshi:** Mmm hmm.
 I think so; that is the best way.

 **Same person:** So if the teacher is a poor teacher, then there’s no way you could...

-**Katagiri:** Yes.
+**Katagiri Roshi:** Yes.
 Well, you can attain enlightenment, that is but a poor enlightenment.
 Minimum size of enlightenment, highest size of enlightenment; well, there are many kinds of enlightenment.

 So, the teacher is important, but the teacher is a teacher – that *this* teacher also followed – of real zazen.
 I have to teach real zazen.
 I have to *show* [the] real zazen mentioned by Buddha, and Dogen, et cetera.

 **Same person:** Our connection to Dogen and Buddha is through you?

-**Katagiri:** [Sure.]
+**Katagiri Roshi:** [Sure.]
 The teacher is Buddha, and Dogen, and [ancestor], simultaneously.
 That’s why the teacher is also a student, who is continually learning, every day.
 Working like Dogen, and buddhas, every day.

 #### 1:05:15

 **Question:** Roshi?
 Is that why...
 You don’t see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with bodhisattvas and buddhas, or demons, things like that?
 And Tibetan Buddhism, for instance, seems to really emphasize entering these other worlds.
 Is that because of that; because those other realms still exist in duality?

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.
 Even though I don’t emphasize them, we are with them already, don’t you think so?

 **Same person:** I don’t know.
 I have no idea. *[Everyone laughs.]*

-**Katagiri:** You don’t like them, but you are already present with them.
+**Katagiri Roshi:** You don’t like them, but you are already present with them.
 That’s why you suffer, no?
 Don’t you think so?

 **Same person:** Can you ever see them?

-**Katagiri:** Oh, you can see them. *[Katagiri and others laugh.]*
+**Katagiri Roshi:** Oh, you can see them. *[Katagiri and others laugh.]*

 Can you see this?
 I want to ask you.
 I think so.